Qollabor/qollabor-ui/README.md

  * eslint      : Check the JS syntax using eslint
  * mocha       : Run the unit test
  * serve       : Serve the development app on port 8080
+ * serve-mock  : Serve the development app on port 8080 connected to the mocked API
+ * serve-mock-api  : Serve a mocked API on port 8081

 ### Test